erikjansson/Now-Playing/README.md

  script, include it as such: `require_once 'nowplaying.class.php';`

 2. Then, instantiate the class: `$nowPlaying = new NowPlaying('Username', 'API key');`
-    - The first parameter is the Last.fm username you want info about.
+    - The first parameter is the Last.fm username you want data from.
     - The second parameter is the API key which you will find in your API account after signing up: http://www.last.fm/api/account

 3. To display the current track playing, call the getNowPlaying() method: `echo $playing->getNowPlaying();`

 4. When no music is currently being played, a message will be shown saying so.
-This message can be customized with `setNoTrackPlayingMessage()`: `$playing->setNoTrackPlayingMessage('emptyness');
+This message can be customized with `setNoTrackPlayingMessage()`: `$playing->setNoTrackPlayingMessage('My custom message!');

-   Remember to call this method before getNowPlaying(), otherwise your custom message won't be used.
+   Remember to call this method before `getNowPlaying()`, otherwise your custom message won't be used.

 ----

 If anything is unclear, shoot me an email: erik@eriknow.com

 Erik Jansson
 2011